ss1611/CS220-AU-portfolio-1/README.md

 Students enrolled in this module need to
 1. complete the checklist in the `assessment.md` file
 2. format this file into PDF format
-3. rename the new PDF file using their student number e.g. `2002012.pdf`
+3. rename the new PDF file with their student number e.g. `2002012.pdf`
 4. submit this PDF version on [FASER](https://faser.essex.ac.uk/)

 Creating a GitHub account and amending this repository to be used for the digital porfolio, including all of the above steps, is demonstrated in the workshops.